The Benefits of Ozone Therapy

 - Used as a disinfectant in veterinary offices and hospitals

-- Used after a fire to remove the smoke
+- Used after a fire to remove the smell of smoke

-- Used after flooding to kill mildew as well as to remove the musty odor.
+- Used after flooding to kill mildew as well as to remove musty odor.